 I have a recipe for chocolate truffle balls that I make once in a while, but I wanted to try and turn them into protein balls.
-I made a few changes to the recipe and it was a huge success!
+I made a few changes to the recipe, and it was a huge success!
 My next project will be to make bars with them instead of balls.

-1 cup pitted Medjool dates, soaked for 5 minutes
+- 1 cup pitted Medjool dates soaked for 5 minutes

-2 Tbsp. raw cacao powder
+- 2 tbsp raw cacao powder

-2 tsp maca powder
+- 2 tsp maca powder

-2 Tbsp. hemp hearts
+- 2 tbsp hemp hearts

-2 Tbsp. shredded coconut
+- 2 tbsp shredded coconut unsweetened

-1/3 cup almond flour/almond meal
+- 1/3 cup almond flour

 - Add remaining ingredients and blend until well combined and starting to clump together.
 If you press the dough together it should stick.
-If mixture doesn’t feel very sticky, add the ½ tbsp. of water.
+If the mixture doesn’t feel very sticky, add the ½ tbsp. of water.

 If you make these and love them, please share this post/recipe on your social media profiles.